AP sources: Decision in Watson discipline case coming Monday

 Watson, who played for four seasons with Houston before being traded to Cleveland in March, has been practicing with the Browns while Robinson has spent weeks trying to determine whether the three-time Pro Bowl quarterback violated the NFL’s personal conduct policy and whether to impose discipline.

-The league argued for an indefinite suspension of at least one year during a three-day hearing in Delaware last month.
+The NFL argued for an indefinite suspension of at least one year during a three-day hearing in Delaware last month.
+The league also wants to fine Watson $5 million, according to a person familiar with the discussions.
 The union pushed for no punishment, though a person familiar with Watson’s defense told the AP in June that a suspension is expected and the goal is to have Watson play this season.

 AP Sports Writer Tom Withers in Cleveland contributed to this report.